You need a credit card to make any progress on improving your credit, but that low credit score prevents card issuers from approving you.

 Once you submit your application, USAA will process the information to determine whether you’re approved and, if so, the exact terms it will offer you.
 You should be able to get the card even if you have a bad credit score, as it’s intended to help people in that situation.

-Establishing or Repairing Your Credit
+Establishing Your Credit

 There is a large market of credit cards aimed at those who need to either start building their credit or fixing damaged credit due to previous financial issues.
-Thanks to its low annual fee, excellent interest rates, reasonable term and great benefits, this USAA card is definitely one of the top options you have available.
+Thanks to its low annual fee, excellent interest rates, reasonable term, and great benefits, this USAA card is definitely one of the top options you have available.

 Since USAA reports your activity to the credit reporting bureaus, this card can be instrumental in boosting your credit score.
 Just remember that you need to have the right financial habits for this to work.
 If you don’t pay your bill on time or you have high credit utilization, you could end up bringing your credit score down and ending up worse off than when you started.
 USAA has free monthly credit monitoring available, and while you use this card, you’ll also be able to stay up to date on how your score is progressing.